sassoftware/sasoptpy/doc/install.rst

 Getting sasoptpy
 ----------------

-Latest release of **sasoptpy** can be obtained from the online repository.
+The latest release of **sasoptpy** can be obtained from the online repository.
 Call::

   git clone https://github.com/sassoftware/sasoptpy.git